Vertebrate fauna of SE Asia

 The precise range and distribution of this somewhat cryptic lizard appears uncertain.
 It is clearly present in southern Thailand, parts of Peninsular Malaysia and forested areas of Borneo.
 It may also occur in parts of Sumatra (i.e. Riau Province ?), but well-documented records are hard to locate.

 The first scientific description of this lizard was made by Albert Günther in 1864, from a specimen captured in Singapore.
 Specimens were also acquired from the Singapore Botanic Gardens in the early 1900's, but since that time there have been no unequivocal records in the whole country.
-It is locally categorised as 'restricted, rare'; if it is still present it will have a limited local range, and probably only occurs in mature forest.
+As of 2023 the species is locally categorised as 'critically endangered'; if it is still present it will have a limited local range, and probably only occurs in mature forest.

 Figs 1 and 2 : Typical example from streamside vegetation at Kubah, Sarawak, Borneo.
 Photos thanks to Law Ingg Thong.